-The US Fish and Wildlife Service (FWS) has asked UC Santa Barbara’s National Center for Ecological Analysis and Synthesis (NCEAS) to select scientists who can ensure that the science behind the status of the grey wolf as an endangered species is properly vetted by a sound, peer review process.
+The US Fish and Wildlife Service (FWS) has asked UC Santa Barbara’s National Center for Ecological Analysis and Synthesis (NCEAS) to select scientists who can ensure that the science behind the status of the gray wolf as an endangered species is properly vetted by a sound, peer review process.

 In June, the FWS proposed to take the gray wolf off the endangered species list while adding a subspecies, the Mexican wolf, from the southwest to the list.
 This spurred objections from environmentalists and concerns from ranchers.
 The controversy heated up in early September, when the agency excluded several top scientists from an expert panel that would review the plan, apparently because of their views that the wolves need protection.